Conveyor Equipment and Systems

 - Conveyors for both bulk products and small unit loads

-In their simplest form conveyors are mechanical assemblies which can be demountable and easy to move.
-In their most sophisticated form conveyors can be complex machines with drives, controls and sensors.
-In this form they undertake complex tasks or those needing highly accurate sorting, ordering or distribution of the items or products being conveyed.
+In their simplest form, conveyors are mechanical assemblies which can be demountable and easy to move.
+In their most sophisticated form, conveyors can be complex machines with drives, controls and sensors.
+In this form, they undertake complex tasks or those requiring highly accurate sorting, ordering or distribution of the items or products being conveyed.

 Common forms of belt and slat band conveyors are used for all types of semi-automated or automated processing and packaging functions.
 They facilitate different requirements during production, and enable different products and packaging functions to be handled.

 Some machines, such as large bakery ovens, include conveyors as part of the process, while high speed wrapping machines require in-feed and out-feed conveyors to be built in to operate at the speeds required.